ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-01-18-real-life-examples-of-how-to-use-pairwise-technique-in-test-design.md

 [![](https://issart.com/blog/wp-content/uploads/2018/12/Pairwise-274x300.png)](https://issart.com/blog/wp-content/uploads/2018/12/Pairwise.png)

 As you can see, instead of 240 tests we ended up with just 25.
-Empty cells within array can be filled out with any valid values for particular parameters, e.g. B16-B25 can contain “individual”, “company”, “partner” or any their combination.
+Empty cells within array can be filled out with any valid values for particular parameters, e.g. B16-B25 can contain "individual", "company", "partner" or any their combination.
 It won't decrease or increase the bug detection rate and coverage.

 **Step #4
 We are already good to start writing test cases.
 Any row in the table above (except, obviously, the first one) should be processed as a set of variable+value combinations to make a single test.

 **Additional capabilities**
 We rarely have to test the whole application from scratch, and an orthogonal array lets us pick up a set of tests selectively.
-Imagine that “partner” has just been added to the system under test and we need to check its interaction with all possible values for other parameters.
+Imagine that "partner" has just been added to the system under test and we need to check its interaction with all possible values for other parameters.
 Within highlighted area, every partner + location, partner + payment method, and partner + browser combination is tested at least once:

 [![](https://issart.com/blog/wp-content/uploads/2018/12/new-275x300.png)](https://issart.com/blog/wp-content/uploads/2018/12/new.png)